 Avoid NYC Building Violations: An Overview of Local Law 11

-In May, 1979, a piece of lintel became detached from the eighth floor of a Columbia University-owned apartment constructed in 1912 and fell, fatally striking a passing college student.
-To ensure that history would not repeat itself, New York City passed Local Law 10 the following year .
-The law stated that the street-facing facades and side walls of every building more than six stories would be required to be inspected every five years.
-If the inspection revealed any defects or deficiencies, reconstruction and an additional inspection would be required.
+In May 1979, a piece of lintel detached from the eighth floor of a Columbia University-owned apartment constructed in 1912 and fell, fatally striking a passing college student.
+New York City passed Local Law 10 the following year to ensure that history would not repeat itself.
+The law stated that the street-facing facades and side walls of every building with more than six stories must be inspected every five years.
+Reconstruction and an additional inspection would be necessary if the examination revealed any defects or deficiencies.

 Local Law 11

 Eight years later, Local Law 11 was introduced to address emerging problems and potential issues, expanding the requirements of Local Law 10 to include the following:

 - Expanded the façade inspection to ALL façades and appurtenances, except walls 12″ or fewer inches from an adjacent building

 - Required a written report on any deterioration and its causes